zscaletta/eod-data/eod-exch_readme.txt

 Examples:

-	if one simply wanted to download end of day closing data with no headers, they could simply type:
+	if one simply wanted to download end of day closing data with no headers:

 		python eod-cmd.py